jyn514/flower/README.md

 - most importantly, you get GraalVM, which gives you native binaries and extremely fast startup times. no need to install the JRE or the racket compiler; the bundled executable comes with everything you need.
 ## why a "meta-build" system instead of something simpler?
 because if i'm going to be insane enough to write my own SSG, i want it to be one that i don't rip up and throw away in a year. that means it has to be extensible *and* not break *and* be easy enough to import that i don't spend a bunch of time rewriting things away from jinja again.

+# security
+it's an SSG. it's running arbitrary code because you (or i) wrote all the code. don't treat it as a security boundary and you'll be fine.

+the built-in web server is probably not resilient to any kind of malicious use. only use it for dev when you want live-reload. use a real web server (e.g. Caddy) to serve things in prod and you'll be fine.